TomiwaAribisala-git/java-maven-app/README.md

 4. Pushed the Docker Image to a docker hub repository.

-5. Deployed Docker Image to AWS EKS Cluster
+5. Deployed Docker Image to AWS EKS Cluster.